SimonJWard/SimonJWard/README.md

 <img src = "Images/Vanderbilt.jpg" width = 27 height = 20/>&ensp;[__Vanderbilt University__](https://www.vanderbilt.edu/) (Nashville, TN)

-Investigating the application of machine learning, AI and statistics to enhance performance and accessibility of medical diagnostic tests.
+Investigating the application of AI, machine learning, and statistics to democratize healthcare, by improving performance of sensors for medical diagnostic testing.
-- Devised approach to reduce sensor response time by a factor > 5, using ensembles of LSTM deep neural networks (Python) for time series forecasting, uncertainty estimation, adversarial training, and transfer learning with a large-scale simulated dataset, enabling rapid testing of harmful molecules.
+- Devised deep learning-based approach to reduce sensor response time by > 5x, using ensembles of LSTM neural networks (Python, TensorFlow) for time series forecasting, uncertainty estimation, and transfer learning with a large-scale simulated dataset, enabling rapid testing of harmful molecules.
-- Designed a capture agent-free biosensor using machine learning, applying dimensionality reduction for data visualization and classification (Python) to data from biosensor arrays, a step towards unprecedented robust, scalable, and low-cost biosensors.
+- Designed a new biosensing paradigm by applying data visualization, classification and pattern recognition algorithms (Python, SciKit-Learn) to sensor array data, a step towards unprecedented robust, scalable, and low-cost biosensors.
-- Invented algorithm using Morlet wavelet band pass filtering and Fourier analysis (Matlab), which improved detection limits of thin film sensors by 10x, and released easy-to-use open-source app.
+- Invented algorithm using Morlet wavelet filtering and Fourier analysis (Matlab) which improved detection limits of thin film sensors by 10x, and released user-centric open-source app.
-- Built software (Python) and hardware to automate biosensor data collection, improving accuracy by 48% and increasing experimental throughput by 100x.
+- Built software (Python) and hardware to automate data collection, improving accuracy by 48% and increasing experimental throughput by 100x, enabling larger datasets for more generalizable models.

 <br />